Project Prevent

 Widening inequities in health are an unfortunate reality worldwide.
 The trends in the United States are particularly stark.
 According to the Centers for Medicare & Medicaid Services, despite spending more than $4.5 trillion on health care...Read ArticleWidening inequities in health are an unfortunate reality worldwide.
 The trends in the United States are particularly stark.
 According to the Centers for Medicare & Medicaid Services, despite spending...

-Executive Vice President, Milken Institute HealthEsther Krofah is the executive vice president of Milken Institute Health, leading FasterCures, Public Health, the Future of Aging, and Feeding Change.
-She has extensive experience managing efforts to unite diverse stakeholders to solve critical issues and achieve shared goals that improve patients’ lives.
+Executive Vice President, Milken Institute HealthEsther Krofah is the executive vice president of Health at the Milken Institute, leading FasterCures, Public Health, the Future of Aging, and Feeding Change.
+A recognized expert in health policy, biomedical innovation, and clinical research, Krofah has extensive experience shaping health initiatives that unite diverse stakeholders, foster collaboration, and motivate action toward shared goals.